cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/external-gui.md

 ## Prepare the files and folders

-In order to integrate this project, you'll have to move the relevant files into your own repository.
+In order to integrate this project, you will have to move the relevant files into your own repository.
 But first test if the app works on your machine.

 ### Testing the app